 The sets can be controlled via IP, however you can’t turn them on once they are turned off.

 Note that, at least for the ME series, there are two adapter cables – the one you want is part# BN39-01545B – the other adapter ending in “A” if for the RS-232 out to link to the next TV.
 Since customers have usually lost those adapters, or Samsung forgets to include them, we have our own cable, CC-COM 3.5, that will directly connect the TV to the ICC1-232.

 Some sets many need to have the RS-232 port turned on from a service menu.
 Turn the set off, then use the IR remote sequence “Mute 1 8 2 Power” to access the menus.
 I

 There are also advanced commands that can select the Media player as an input.
 Note that the content has to be saved to the onboard media player for playback.

 You may run across a few consumer sets with Ex-Link RS-232 control, which is a different command set from other Samsung sets, the caveat being that the format can only tune up to channel 63, it does not support channels 64 and over.
 The feature is not shown in specs, you have to dig through the manuals to find the feature.
 To activate, when the TV is off, send Mute, 1, 8, 2, power quickly for the special menu.
-Set RS-232 Jack to Hotel.
-Sets we’ve documented: UN55D7000 UN55ES6100.
+Set RS-232 Jack to Hotel (for some models, activate Hotel mode).
+Sets we’ve documented: UN55D7000 UN55ES6100 and the TH310S 24″ TV.
 The sets use the same Mini to RS-232 adapter, may not be included with TV.

 As of August 1, 2015, Sharp announced that it is leaving the US TV market, as they did in Europe last year.
 The name is sold to Hisense in China..
 Dealers are reporting that new Sharps are arriving without RS-232 or discrete IR commands.